atudomain/atudomain.github.io/_posts/2019-05-12-common-ansible-examples.markdown

 Use 'state: present' to ensure that line exists (create).

-Replace line and change file ownership and permissions:
+Replace line (sed is not bad, be careful with lineinfile as it sometimes surprises - ignore ansible warnings):

 {% highlight yml %}
 ---
 - hosts: ubuntu1904
   become: true
   tasks:
-  - name: Append lines to file if they not exist
+  - name: Replace lines in file
-    lineinfile:
-      path: /etc/hosts
-      regexp: '^127\.0\.0\.1'
-      line: '127.0.0.1 localhost'
-      owner: root
-      group: root
-      mode: 0644
+    shell: 'sed -i "s/127.0.0.1/127.0.0.1 localhost/g" /etc/hosts'

 {% endhighlight %}

-More examples in [ansible documentation][ans_doc].

 - Other uses